blackline-commerce/stripe-nfc-gate/README.md

 ## Background

-To access a paid location, we are often issues keys, NFC cards and keyfobs, but there is a better way - Apple & Google Wallet passes.
+To access a paid services, we are often issued door keys, and NFC card or a keyfob.
+These can be annoying to carry, and they're painful to replace when they get lost.

+Luckily, there's a better way - using Apple & Google Wallet passes.

 With Apple and Google Passes we can use our phone or watch to open the door.